-Question asked : What is the difference between an average student and a topper?
-Are toppers born with a lot of intelligence?
+Are JEE/ NEET toppers born with a lot of intelligence?

-Everyone is BORN with almost the same intelligence and power to think.
-All of them have equal opportunity to improve in one way or the other and equal freedom to choose.
+No!
+Toppers are never born with a lot of intelligence.
+It all depends on the amount of time and effort one devotes in order to improve himself/ herself.
+Everyone is born with almost the same IQ and power to think.
+All of us have equal opportunity to improve in one way or the other and equal freedom to choose.

-It’s never a one week story or a one month story or a year story, it’s a story of multiple years and efforts.
-The masses say that the Toppers understand anything when they read it for the first time, let me tell you how do they do it.
+Becoming a topper is never a one week story or a one month story or a year story, it’s a story of multiple years and efforts.
+The masses say that the toppers understand anything when they read it for the first time, let me tell you how they do it.
 It’s due to years of practice.